 Garden Safety for Kids

-How to Make Sure Your Garden Stays Safe:
+How to Make Sure Your Garden Stays Safe

-Firstly, make sure that what is in your garden stays in your garden.
+First, make sure that your garden is contained so your child can’t get out.
 The last thing you want to hear is the squeal of tyres interrupting your weeding or reading.
-If your garden is hedged, check it regularly for gaps and for complete safety try to run chicken wire down the base of a hedge if it isn't bush all the way to the floor, to keep pets and children in.Also check fences and gates to ensure they are secure.
-Walls can present a hazard in their own right as older walls can crumble away in time and have been known to collapse on people so make sure you have them checked for stability.
+If your garden is hedged, check it regularly for gaps and for complete safety try to run chicken wire down the base of a hedge if it isn’t bush all the way to the floor.

-Make sure you keep borders trimmed back from paths so that sharp leaves or thorns don't become entangled in smaller children's clothes, hair or possibly faces and eyes as they walk, run or ride past.
+Keep your borders trimmed back from paths so that sharp leaves or thorns don’t become entangled in smaller children’s clothes, hair or possibly faces and eyes as they walk, run or ride past.
 Try to avoid prickly or thorny shrubs at all as they tend to be head height for children.

 Toys, Equipment and Surfaces

-When using toys or climbing equipment in the garden, always follow the manufacturer's installation instructions and never substitute parts.
-Don't put climbing equipment or playhouses near concreted areas or too near walls, fences, large bushes etc as these may be fallen against or into.
-You can buy play surface to lay in your garden as well which reduce the risks of muddy, slippy ground (see: 'Play equipment: Safety, Standards and Supervision')Other surfaces in and around the garden that are hazardous are driveways and steps.
-If possible, replace gravel with a solid surface as gravel can be a choke and cut hazard for children of all ages (older children may throw it too).
+When using toys or climbing equipment in the garden, always follow the manufacturer’s installation instructions and never substitute parts.
+Don’t put Climbing Equipment or playhouses near concreted areas or too near walls, fences, or large bushes, as these may be fallen against or into.
+You can buy play surface to lay in your garden as well, which reduce the risks of muddy, slippery ground (see Play Equipment: Safety, Standards And Supervision).

 Check paving is fitted properly, especially on steps and that they are replaced as soon as cracks appear or they work loose.
 They can be a major trip hazard, which could prove very nasty if they result in a head injury.